 To state the obvious: social media is a large place.
 Everyone is connected 24/7.
 You can’t get away from all these different platforms cropping up everyday that you cannot miss out on.
 It sounds very Black Mirror, doesn’t it?
 It can be very rewarding but, at the same time, overwhelming.
 Users are now looking for smaller groups they fit into… So enters micro-communities.

 We talk about finding what makes you quirky and unique a lot and this is exactly what your micro-community will be based on.
 There are communities for everything.
 Seriously.
 Take a moment and think of the most niche, random thing you can come up with and find a community for it.
 There will be one, somewhere in the depths of the internet, it will exist.
-That means there will be one for your brand, too.
+That means there will be one for your startup, too.

 There are many platforms you can house your micro-community.
 The most popular ones being Facebook groups, Reddit, WhatsApp, Discord, and even Slack.
 Anywhere users can talk privately without shouting into the void of apps like Twitter, they will find and regularly use.
-Perhaps not all of the content posted into these community hubs will be about your brand, but it’s about having somewhere filled with customers who will champion you.
+Perhaps not all of the content posted into these community hubs will be about your startup, but it’s about having somewhere filled with customers who will champion you.

 Let’s talk about the positives of cultivating a micro-community for a bit…

-Creating your own micro-community is not the only thing that can be done to market your brand.
+Creating your own micro-community is not the only thing that can be done to market your startup.
 If there’s already a community surrounding your niche, you can enter it and offer the consumers your product or service.
-You already know that they’re interested in your sector because they’re part of the specific community so making your brand known to them is a no-brainer.
+You already know that they’re interested in your sector because they’re part of the specific community so making your startup known to them is a no-brainer.
 One of the most popular platforms for this is Reddit where there truly is a space for everything.

 Unlike the more well-known sites, the traffic from a micro-community will be focused on your niche, making for a big bonus.
 While these communities get the label of "micro", some of them are not so tiny at all.
 You can get tons of useful traffic from them by matching your content to the right community.

 You know your target audience, what they respond to, and what they don’t, which will show you the kind of content you can safely share within these smaller groups.
 Behind-the-scenes, discussions, and exclusive content will always go down well.
-It will be the right place for you to share a bit of your personality, what your brand is interested in, the story of your brand, and what your business stands for.
+It will be the right place for you to share a bit of your personality, what your startup is interested in, the story of your startup, and what your business stands for.
 Organic communication with your target audience will evolve from this and that is like gold-dust.